 Florida Campus Compact has recognized Courtney Satkoski, an instructor in integrated studies and director of the Leadership Through Service Live-Learn Community, with an Engaged Scholarship Faculty Award.
-The university also won the Campus-Community Partnership Award for its work with The Quality Life Center in Fort Myers.
+The university also won the Campus-Community Partnership Award for its work with The Quality Life Center of Southwest Florida.

 Florida Campus Compact is part of a national coalition of college and university presidents committed to the public purposes of higher education and to helping students develop the values and skills of active citizenship through participation in community service.
 FGCU has been a member since 2000.

 The awards were presented Nov.
 16 at the annual Campus Compact Gala in Winter Park.
 FGCU student Noelle Stone also was recognized as a Newman Civic Fellow; her award was announced last spring at Community Engagement Day.
 Fellows are nominated by college and university presidents and chancellors to acknowledge motivation and potential in public leadership.

 “It’s another great year for FGCU,” said Director of Community Engagement & Service-Learning Jessica Rhea.
 “This recognition confirms that we consistently demonstrate our ability to improve community life and to instill the values of civic and social responsibility in our students.”

 Over the years, several individuals as well as programs have received special Campus Compact recognition.
 Last year FGCU was awarded Engaged Campus of the Year in the State University System for the third time in eight years, while Stone received the Student Excellence in Service Award and Service-Learning Coordinator Katharine O’Connor won the Community Engagement Educator Award.
 In 2015, FGCU’s Wings of Hope environmental education program won the Campus-Community Partnership Award.